Gunner Archer Townend, 89040, Royal Garrison Artillery, 116th Heavy Battery

 Official news of his death was received at his home 24, West Wells-road, on Saturday.
 According to a letter from a comrade, Driver Townend, who was attached to an ammunition column, was blown up and killed, along with his horse, on Easter Sunday, April 10th, as ammunition was being conveyed to the battery.
 His comrade also spoke of helping to carry the deceased to his last resting place.
 Deceased leaves a widow and one child, the latter only a few months old.
 Two of deceased's brothers, Harrap and Bernard, are serving, and Private Gerald Townend, of the R.A.M.C., killed recently, was a cousin."

 Above: Ossett Temperance Football Club, the 'Ossett Teddies' in 1910/11.
 Archer Townend is seated, middle-row, first on the left.
-It is believed that the man standing, second from the right, on the back row is George Gawthorpe, who was also killed in action during WW1.
+There are possibly two other WW1 casualties on this picture.
+It is believed that the man seated centre in the middle row is Eli Townend Archer and standing, second from the right, on the back row is George Gawthorpe, who were both killed in action during WW1.

 Gunner Archer Townend died on the 10th April 1917 at the age of 25 years, the husband of Hetty Townend, of 24, West Wells Road, Ossett and is buried at grave reference IV.
 K. 7. at the Achiet-le-Grand Communal Cemetery Extension, 2 Achiet-le-Grand, Pas de Calais, France.
 Achiet-le-Grand is a village 19 Kms south of Arras.